Variational Graphical Quantum Error Correction Codes: Noise Models

-As reported in \cite{IBM}, the publicly-available coherence time data of the \textit{IBMQ-LIMA} (5-qubit) device is shown in Table~\ref{table:ibm}~(It is worth noting that IBM devices are calibrated almost every day and error reports are updated after each calibration cycle).
-From the data table, it is clear that the noise intensity varies from qubit to qubit. $Q_4$ has the shortest coherence time, meaning that $Q_4$ suffers the most intense noise.
-Among the five qubits examined, qubit $ Q_0 $ demonstrates the highest quality based on numerical results, while it exhibits the highest channel fidelity.
+As reported in Ref.~\cite{IBM}, the publicly available coherence time data for the \textit{IBMQ-LIMA} (5-qubit) device is presented in Table~\ref{table:ibm}.
+It is worth noting that IBM devices are calibrated nearly every day, with error reports updated after each calibration cycle; therefore, the data may not be consistent with the current state.
+The data shows a significant variability in noise intensity across the qubits, with $Q_4$ exhibiting the shortest coherence time, suggesting that it is subject to the most intense noise.
+Among the five qubits, $ Q_0 $ demonstrates the highest quality and is thus used as the baseline for comparison.